wp-cli/handbook/docs/internal-api/wp-cli-get-php-binary/index.md

 ---
 layout: default
 title: WP_CLI::get_php_binary()
-description: Get the path to the PHP binary used when executing WP-CLI.
+description: "Get the path to the PHP binary used when executing WP-CLI."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; System